Giants vs. Pirates Player Props Betting Odds

 Reynolds Stats

-- Reynolds has 16 doubles, three triples, seven home runs, 16 walks and 33 RBI (56 total hits).
-He has stolen eight bases.
+- Reynolds has 56 hits with 16 doubles, three triples, seven home runs, 16 walks and 33 RBI.
+He's also stolen eight bases.

 Reynolds Recent Games